-So, what does a gynecologist or primary care practitioner report for doing a pap smear at a visit?
-The answer depends on the type of service.
+What does a gynecologist or primary care practitioner report for doing a pap smear at a visit?
+The answer depends on the type of service, whether it is a screening test or a diagnostic test.
+A screening test is done in the absence of symptoms, following preventive guidelines.
+A diagnostic test is done because of a sign or symptom, condition, or a prior abnormal test result.
 And, there are two HCPCS codes for screening services, listed below.

 Pap smear during a problem oriented visit